GfSE/SAF-Specification/stakeholders.md

 * Which columns and rows does the frameworks grid have?

   ***Rationale:  I need to understand the frameworks structure in order to chose viewpoints to be used.***
+* Which concerns are does an architecture framework stakeholder have?

+  ***Rationale:  I need to analyze the concerns if they match the information needs my stakeholders will have in order to identify gaps in the MBSE approach.***
 * Which concerns are framed by a viewpoint of the framework?

   ***Rationale:  I need to know if the information needs of my stakeholders are covered in order to plan the MBSE approach.***
-* Which concerns are related to the frameworks stakeholders?

-  ***Rationale:  I need to analyze the concerns if they match the information needs my stakeholders will have in order to identify gaps in the MBSE approach.***
 * Which dependencies to other viewpoints exist for a viewpoint of the framework?

   ***Rationale:  I need to know the dependencies in order to plan the MBSE approach.***